Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 - If these values are [non-equal by value][Value equality expressions], they are also non-equal by reference;
+- Any instance of the null reference `null` is reference-equals to any other instance of the null reference;
 - Otherwise, it is implementation-defined and must not be used as a means of comparing two such values.